fat/haunt/README.md

 ##### Issues

-When made against an issue, haunt will contain the following properties.
+When testing issues, your function will be passed an object with the following properties:

 + issue.created_at - the created_at time of an issue
 + issue.updated_at - the updated_at time of an issue